muffinista/chatterbot/setup.md

   access DMs.
 If your bot isn't actually ever going to post to Twitter (for example, if you're just running a search to find interesting tweets), you can choose read-only.
 Otherwise, you should pick read/write, or read/write/DMs.
-Chatterbot has limited support for handling Direct Messages, but if you can imagine a situation where you might want to handle them, you should pick this option.
+Chatterbot has support for handling Direct Messages, but if you can imagine a situation where you might want to handle them, you should pick this option.